If this simple scan can tell how bad your Tennis Elbow injury is – Why won't your Doctor give you one – And when should you ask for it?

 Why?
 Because of procedural rules and other strange “political” reasons, your Doctor probably won't even tell you this test exists and is an option.
 (Here in the U.S., it seems, anyway.)

-Diagnosing Tennis Elbow is a simple matter with little margin of error – Even if you diagnose yourself, based on what you read here or elsewhere on the Internet.
+Diagnosing Tennis Elbow is a simple matter with little margin of error – Even if you diagnose yourself, based on what you read here or elsewhere.

 If you get a diagnosis from a Doctor, it will be based on your description of your symptoms and two very simple physical tests.